evo-cloud/hmake/README.md

 - `env`: a list of environment variables (the form `NAME=VALUE`) to be used for execution
 - `script`: a multi-line string represents a full script to execute for the target
 - `cmds`: when `script` is not specified, this is a list of commands to execute for the target
+- `console`: when `true`, the current stdin/stdout/stderr is directly passed to command which is able to fully control the current console, however no output can be captured and logged in this case.

 The list of `cmds` will be merged as a shell script.
 And the intepreter is `/bin/sh`.